shaily99/advice/README.md

 * [Deep Work by Cal Newport](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692) -- Great book, worth a read
 * [Calendar, not to do lists by Devi Parikh (Prof at Georgia Tech)](https://deviparikh.medium.com/calendar-in-stead-of-to-do-lists-9ada86a512dd) -- Personal favourite productivity advice.
 * [Checking Email → Inbox Zero by Devi Parikh](https://deviparikh.medium.com/checking-email-to-inbox-zero-e00d478cdd4b) -- A clean inbox is a boon :D
-*

 ### List of Lists
 * [Matt Might's articles](https://matt.might.net/articles/) -- Lot of advice for people at every stages.
 Resolutions for grad students is a must read.
-* [Reading for graduate students] -- Highly recommended list of lists
 * [Advice for researchers and students Compiled by Michael Ernst](https://homes.cs.washington.edu/~mernst/advice/)